A complete guide to Chinese Shar Pei dogs

 You May Also Like:

-Training: It is important that a Shar Pei receive firm and confident obedience training, in order to establish dominance.
+Training: It is important that these dogs receive firm and confident obedience training, in order to establish dominance.
 If a Shar Pei lacks and authority figure, it is far more likely to display behavioral problems.

 Ideal Environment: Provided they are given ample exercise time outdoors, Shar Pei dogs are suitable for life in an apartment or condo.
 They are not ideal dogs for homes with young children, as they do not always respond positively to rough play.